 * If you once put the product in the fridge you have to store it there all the time.
 The constant changes of temperature might ruin the formulation.

 In general, the maintenance of your skincare items depend on the individual formulation, storing some skincare/beauty products in the fridge can help calm inflamed skin and decrease puffiness; however the trick might not work for people with sensitive skin!
-Cool temperatures does not increase the product absorption and since most of the skincare products contain preservatives, refrigeration doesn’t necessarily extend the shelf life of these products. so this is not one size fits all.
+Cool temperatures do not increase the product absorption and since most of the skincare products contain preservatives, refrigeration doesn’t necessarily extend the shelf life of these products, so this is not one size fits all.
 It is always safe to store products in a cool (room temperature), dark place out of direct sunlight.